JCurran0499/Elections-Data-Scraper/README.md

 ***Check [MapChart instructions](https://github.com/JCurran0499/Elections-Data-Scraper/blob/main/Using%20Mapchart.md) to learn how to utilize MapChart text files for election result visualization.***

-***For examples of data and MapChart visualizations retrived from this program, check the [Data and Visualizations](https://github.com/JCurran0499/Elections-Data-Scraper/tree/main/Data%20and%20Visualizations) folder.***
+***For THE examples of data and MapChart visualizations retrived from this program using Examples.py, check the [Data and Visualizations](https://github.com/JCurran0499/Elections-Data-Scraper/tree/main/Data%20and%20Visualizations) folder.***

 **Project Description**: This is a web scraper that pulls data from Dave Leip's Atlas of US Presidential Elections.
 The election_results method pulls the data from the atlas and convert it into a Pandas dataframe.
 Other methods convert results into xlsx files and text files used in the election visualization program MapChart.